PowershellFrameworkCollective/PSDemo/PSDemo/internal/functions/Readme.md

-# Placeholder
+# Functions

-This folder shall contain any internal functions
+This is the folder where the internal functions go.

+Depending on the complexity of the module, it is recommended to subdivide them into subfolders.

+The module will pick up all .ps1 files recursively